Your home opens securely when you arrive.

 If your car gets broken into, your house stays safe.

-Proxly's Hub wires into the low-voltage trigger every residential opener exposes — gate or garage.
-If you can open it with a clicker today, Proxly can open it automatically.
+Proxly works on any car, and its Hub wires into the low-voltage trigger every residential gate opener and garage door opener exposes.
+Whether it's a driveway gate opener or a garage door, if you can open it with a clicker today, Proxly can open it automatically.
+No subscription, ever.

 LiftMaster